 I immediately knew what the problem is because the only thing I changed into my routine was starting to use this moisturizer as well as the B-Hydra serum by Drunk Elephant, which I don’t think was the problem.

-As always, I made my boyfriend test it out because he’s got dry skin and I want to see how a product performs for both dry and oily skin and he happened to like it.
+As always, I made my husband test it out because he’s got dry skin and I want to see how a product performs for both dry and oily skin and he happened to like it.

 Additionally, he doesn’t have any skin concerns and acne has never been a problem of his, so he did tolerate the Lala Retro Whipped Cream pretty well and he actually liked it.
 It’s his moisturizer now.